 [STATE] – recipient's state

-[CUSTOM2] - recipient's custom field no.2 etc... max number of custom fields is 25
+[CUSTOM2] – recipient's custom information #2 etc ... maximum number of custom fields is 25

 [POLL XX] – poll where "XX" is the poll ID

-All of the above tags also exist in the recipient.TAG structure as variables, eg. recipient.FIRST_NAME.
+All of the above mentioned tags have their value in the recipient.TAG structure, such as recipient.FIRST_NAME.

-[CAMPAIGN_NAME_LC] - lower case name of the campaign without special characters and spaces (suitable for Google Analytics codes)
+[CAMPAIGN_NAME_LC] – campaign name with lowercase letters and without diacritics and spaces (suitable for use with Google Analytics parameters)

-[SUBJECT] - campaign subject (ideal for the html title tag)
+[SUBJECT] – Campaign subject (eligible for the html title tag)

 [% IF email.CAMPAIGN_VARIANT == '' -%]content without A/B test [% ELSIF email.CAMPAIGN_VARIANT == 'A' -%]A version of the content [% ELSE -%]B version of the content[% END -%]